GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - **Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load**.
 - **Chat Dashboard**: Provides a comprehensive view of user interactions with the chatbot, including engagement, sentiment, and response times.

+> [!NOTE]
-> **Note**: Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
+> Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
 Achieving smoother graphs generally requires a larger user load.

 ### Description